Taylor Jenkins Reid

 Taylor Jenkins Reid (born December 20, 1983) is an American author best known for her novels The Seven Husbands of Evelyn Hugo, Daisy Jones & the Six, One True Loves, Malibu Rising, Carrie Soto Is Back, and Atmosphere.
+She has written nine novels, several of which were #1 New York Times bestselling novels.

 Early life

 Reid was born in Maryland on December 20, 1983.
 At age 12, she and her family moved to Acton, Massachusetts.
 As a child, she was not particularly fond of reading, but after reading "Roman Fever" in literature class in high school, she began warming up to literature.

 Reid graduated from Emerson College in Boston and majored in media studies.